Practise computation skills by solving puzzles with this differentiated Halloween escape room game.

 - When you begin the game, click the title screen to progress to the electronic lock slide.
 You can display the lock while the students are working on the puzzles.

 - Students attempt to escape the manor by clicking the numbers on the keypad.
-If they enter a correct passcode, they will escape.
+If they enter the correct passcode, they will escape.
 If they are incorrect, the lock will flash an ‘Incorrect’ message and then automatically reset.
 The students will need to check their answers and try again.

 - circle – two- and three-digit addition